saada/gitops-cluster-management/README.md

 * Bootstrap your cluster
   * run `make bootstrap`
+  * Copy printed public key and paste it in your git repo's Settings > Deploy Keys > Add Deploy Key.
+Make sure to turn on write access.
+If no key shows up, try running `fluxctl identity --k8s-fwd-ns fluxcd` until it shows up.
+  * `kubectl get pod` should now show pods under `flux-mgmt` directory

+* Create EC2 clusters with GitOps
+  * copy `examples/clusters/ec2-cluster-1.yaml` into `flux-mgmt/clusters`.
+Then, modify the new file's region to `us-west-2`.

 * Cleanup
   * Delete the [ssh key](https://github.com/settings/keys) we added to your github
-  * Delete the [access token](https://github.com/settings/tokens) we added to your github
+  * Delete the deploy key in https://github.com/YOURUSERNAME/gitops-cluster-management/settings/keys we added to your github

 ## Automatically install things on remote cluster